 A judge may appeal any sanction and a public censure to a Special Court of Review.
 The process for appealing a public censure issued by the Commission after formal proceedings is different than that of a de novo review of a sanction issued after informal proceedings.
-The Texas Supreme Court is in the process of promulgating the written procedures for the appeal of a public censure.
+The Texas Supreme Court has been charged with the responsibility of promulgating the written procedures for the appeal of a public censure.